A Christian’s Experience: A Remarkable Job Hunt

 Later, I called up another restaurant, and when the owner asked me whether or not I had any work experience and could speak a foreign language, I nervously said that I had some work experience and that I could speak a little of a foreign language.
 Once I’d said this, the owner immediately asked me to start work the next evening.
 I was ecstatic, but I was also very worried: “I can’t speak a word of the language they use in the restaurant and they’ll soon see through my ruse.”
 In order to keep this job, I got up the next day and began to practice the language they used in the restaurant.
 I didn’t know what was going on with my brain, however, as the more I wanted to memorize the language, the emptier my brain got.
 I couldn’t even remember a single word, no matter how hard I tried.
 I felt a vague sense of disquiet and a feeling of self-reproach come over me, and I thought: “I’ve told a lie now, so won’t I have to keep telling lies in order to keep this lie going?
 I can’t speak a foreign language so the minute a customer orders something, the game will be up.
 When that happens, not only will I lose face, but it will have a negative effect on the restaurant’s business.
 But if I hadn’t lied, I wouldn’t have gotten the job at all, and then I wouldn’t be able to afford to live!”

 In my pain, I said a prayer to God, seeking the answer to whether I should keep the job or quit it.
 Just then, God’s words came to mind: “You ought to know that God likes those who are honest.
 In essence, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
 Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
-In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man” (in).
+In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man” (in The Word Appears in the Flesh).
 As I contemplated God’s words, I reproached myself greatly.
 God is holy and faithful in essence and God likes honest people and tells us that only the honest can be saved and enter the kingdom of heaven.
 I, however, had lied and deceived in order to achieve my goal: I clearly had no work experience, but I had told the owner that I did; I clearly couldn’t speak a foreign language but had said that I could speak a little.
 In doing this, had I not cheated and deceived the owner?
 I’d now told lies in order to have the chance to work a trial period somewhere, but when the time came and it became clear that I didn’t know how to do anything, it would have a negative effect on the owner’s business—was I not harming people by doing this?
 I had engaged in deception and cheating for the sake of my own interests and had caused harm to another person for my own benefit—I truly had no integrity at all!
-The said, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
+The Lord Jesus said, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
 Lies and deception come from Satan and they are detested by God.
 As a Christian, I should conduct myself on the level, act in a down-to-earth way, always tell the truth, and not engage in falsity or deception.
 Only in this way would I be able to live out a genuine human likeness, and be able to live in a totally open, honest, grounded and just way.
 And so, I decided that when I got to the restaurant that evening, I would tell the owner the truth.

 My Self-regard Raises Its Ugly Head, Causing Me to Hesitate to Tell the Truth